 Whether they're a first-time landlord or established and looking to grow their property investment portfolio, we can help your clients.

-Below, our Business Development Manager (BDM) Alice Pocock answers some of the frequently asked questions around this type of lending.
+Below, one of our Business Development Managers (BDMs) Alice Pocock answers some of the frequently asked questions around this type of lending.

 What is the criteria for a buy-to-let mortgage with Newbury?

 We ask for applicants to be owner occupiers, unless they are in tied accommodation or have a reasonable explanation as to why they’re looking to be a first-time buyer, first-time landlord.

 We also request a £30,000 minimum income; however, you can talk to us if your client has a credit worthy case where income falls below this level.
 We pride ourselves in our tailored approach to every case which hits our desks, so we can top-slice using your client’s surplus income as well if the ICR doesn’t work.